THE WIRE PROGRAM

 Following the completion of each webinar all participants and registrants will receive:

-• a copy of webinar information;
+- A copy of webinar information

-• links to webinar video and content;
+- links to webinar video and content

-• additional support/program documentation as required.
+- additional support/program documentation as required

-INTERNATIONAL/RURAL/URBAN CONNECTIONS FORUM IN TOOWOOMBA
+CONNECTIONS FORUM - TOOWOOMBA

 This one day forum will give WiRE participants in the program the opportunity to connect, network and share learnings with women entrepreneurs and entrepreneurial leaders from Bangladesh, Nepal and Sri Lanka as well as urban Australian women entrepreneurs.
 The international women are in a positions in their industries, to foster potential collaborations across border with the WiRE participants.
 The international cohort of women entrepreneurs will be in Toowoomba on this day as part of a three week capacity building program delivered by USQ on “empowering women through entrepreneurship and digital business innovation” in May 2017.

-TWO RESIDENTIAL START-UP STYLE WEEKENDS (IN TOOWOOMBA AND SPRINGFIELD)
+TWO RESIDENTIAL START-UP STYLE WEEKENDS

 (MAY – JULY 17)